 \label{sec:related}

-This section introduces about innovations in smart home, recognition based on sound, and estimation of water volume.
+This section introduces innovations in smart homes, recognition based on sound, and estimation of water volume.

-\subsection{Innovations in Smart Home}
+\subsection{Innovations in Smart Homes}

-Xu et al. \cite{smart_home1} proposed a smart coffee roaster that can monitor bean temperature and carbon monoxide content on a smartphone or tablet application.
+Xu et al. \cite{smart_home1} proposed a smart coffee roaster that can monitor bean temperature and carbon monoxide content from a smartphone or tablet application.
 Hirai et al. \cite{smart_home2} proposed a ceiling-based display system that can simultaneously display a variety of information.
 Hossain et al. \cite{smart_home3} proposed a sensor-based smart bathtub system that improves safety and saves water by recognizing human activity in the bathtub.
-In addition, there is research on smart refrigerators \cite{smart_refrigerator1, smart_refrigerator2, smart_refrigerator3, smart_refrigerator4}.
-As described above, research on various smart devices is being conducted to promote smart homes.\par
+There are also several studies on smart refrigerators \cite{smart_refrigerator1, smart_refrigerator2, smart_refrigerator3, smart_refrigerator4}. \par

 Chiu et al. \cite{PlayfulBottle} proposed a system in which a cell phone is attached to a daily-use mug to motivate office workers to drink a healthy amount of water.
-Tommy et al. \cite{SmartBottle} proposed a smart bottle that has the ability to data water consumption in real time and notify the user through an application for Android smartphones.
-The bottle and smartphone were connected via seamless Bluetooth.
+Tommy et al. \cite{SmartBottle} proposed a smart bottle that measures water consumption in real time and notifies the user through an Android smartphone app, where the bottle and smartphone are connected via seamless Bluetooth.
 Kaner et al. \cite{GROW} developed Grow, a prototype smart bottle designed to encourage users to drink water regularly.
-An integrated liquid level sensor recorded daily water intake, and the surface of the bottle was used as an ambient display to provide feedback.\par
+An integrated liquid level sensor records daily water intake, and the surface of the bottle is used as an ambient display to provide feedback.\par

-Al-Yemni et al. \cite{smart_faucet2} proposed the smart faucet that dispenses temperature-controlled water according to body temperature.
-The device was implemented with Arduino Uno and controlled a temperature sensor and two valves for cold and hot water.
-The proposed device reduces the amount of water wasted during water temperature control.
-That can be used simply by replacing faucets, even in old facilities.
-Sawidin et al. \cite{smart_faucet3} proposed a smart home control system using Arduino Uno as the control system.
-The system can control the on/off of lights, the opening and closing of house doors and garages, as well as the opening and closing of faucets, from an Android smartphone.
-These researches are about making bottles and faucets smart devices, but they are not about estimating water volume.
+Al-Yemni et al. \cite{smart_faucet2} proposed a smart faucet that dispenses temperature-controlled water calibrated to [the user’s?] body temperature.
+The device is implemented with Arduino Uno and features a temperature sensor and two valves for hot and cold water, with the idea of reducing the amount of water wasted during water temperature control.
+It can be put to use simply by replacing the faucet, even in older facilities.
+Sawidin et al. \cite{smart_faucet3} proposed a smart home control system utilizing Arduino Uno that controls the switching on/off of lights, opening and closing of house doors and garages, and opening and closing of faucets from an Android smartphone.
+These studies are similar to ours in that they involve smart bottles and faucets, but none have focused on estimating water volume.

-\subsection{Recognition based on Sound}
+\subsection{Recognition Based on Sound}